codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

-Once the primitive components have been implemented, they can be combined and connected to form composite components that build on one another in a hierarchic fashion.
+Once the primitive components have been implemented, they can be combined and connected to form composite components that build on one another in a hierarchic fashion.  `Finch <finch>` extends `Smidgen
+<smidgen>` to define a format for specifying interconnections and
+component hierarchies.

 .. table::
    :widths: 13 10